 Engines, performance and drive

-It’s fair to say that the current C-Class trails the compact executive elite when it comes to driving dynamics.
-Lifeless handling, a poor ride and a line-up of lacklustre engines have taken some of the shine off the otherwise upmarket Mercedes.
-However, AMG has worked hard to transform the C63 from a humdrum saloon into a high performance humdinger.
+The current Mercedes C-Class isn't the sweetest handling compact executive car.
+Lifeless handling, and a line-up of modest engines have taken some of the shine off the otherwise upmarket Mercedes.
+However, AMG has worked hard to transform the C63 S from a humdrum saloon into a high performance humdinger.

-Further increasing the impression of speed is the standard 7-speed auto gearbox, which on the whole provides fast and crisp shifts via the steering-wheel mounted paddles and delicious throttle blips when you change down a gear.
-However, in Sport+ and Race modes the gearbox can take a fraction too long to respond the steering wheel-mounted paddles.
+Further increasing the impression of speed is the standard nine-speed auto gearbox, upgraded from the original seven-speeder.
+On the whole it provides fast and crisp shifts via the steering-wheel mounted paddles and delicious throttle blips when you change down a gear.
+However, in Sport+ and Race modes the gearbox can take a fraction too long to respond to inputs from the steering wheel-mounted paddles.

-The Mercedes’ blistering performance is accompanied by an equally exciting soundtrack, particularly on models equipped with the optional £1,000 sports exhaust.
+The Mercedes’ blistering performance is accompanied by an equally exciting soundtrack.
 At idle it burbles away in typical V8 fashion, while extending the revs creates an evocative NASCAR bellow.

 Like all AMG models, you can adjust the rear-wheel drive C63’s line through a corner using a blend of steering and throttle.
 Turn the car’s electronic safety aids off and, on the safe confines of a track, it’s possible to indulge in some showboating, smoky tail slides.

-Overall the automatic gearbox performs smoothly, but there is an occasionally clunky low speed change.
-Like every C-Class, the C63 benefits from a wide-range of seat and wheel adjustment, making it easy to get comfortable.
+Overall, the automatic gearbox performs smoothly, but there is an occasionally clunky low speed change.
+Like every C-Class, the C63 S benefits from a wide-range of seat and wheel adjustment, making it easy to get comfortable.

-You don’t expect a near 500bhp V8-powered sports saloon to be cheap to run, but the Mercedes-AMG C63 attempts to minimise the impact on your wallet.
+You don’t expect a 500bhp V8-powered sports saloon to be cheap to run, but the Mercedes-AMG C63 S attempts to minimise the impact on your wallet.

 Interior, design and technology